SpongePowered/SpongeDocs/source/plugin/buildsystem.rst

 dependencies that would normally be automatically downloaded by the build system.

 After you have downloaded the ``shaded`` artifact and have added it to a project in your IDE, you can start developing your plugin.
-Continue at :doc:`workspace/index` for choosing an identifier for your project, then continue at TODO:
+Continue at :doc:`plugin-identifier` for choosing an identifier for your project, then continue at TODO:

 .. _Gradle: https://gradle.org/
 .. _Maven: https://maven.apache.org/